 In 2011, researchers at Eastern Virginia Medical School sought to determine whether school start times had an impact on teen car crash rates.
 They hypothesized that teens in Virginia Beach, VA would manifest a higher crash rate than teens in Chesapeake, VA, as Virginia Beach’s high schools started 75-80 minutes earlier than Chesapeake’s.
 After analyzing data on thousands of students, their conclusions were confirmed.
 Over two years, the city with earlier school start times had significantly higher teen car crash rates.

 After those 2011 findings were published in the Journal of Clinical Sleep Medicine, other scientists decided to pursue similar studies.
 In both 2014 and 2020, researchers reached similar conclusions.
 In addition to the comparison of neighboring districts with different start times, a single district has now been examined to confirm that these impacts exist when a district individually shifts to starting later.
-Today, a substantial body of peer-reviewed research exists to suggest that when schools start later, teens are less likely to be involved in car crashes.
+Today, a substantial body of peer-reviewed research exists to suggest that when schools start later, teens are less likely to be involved in Vegas car crashes.

 As the 2020 study’s authors put it, these facts have “significant implications for public health and safety.”
 Car crashes are a significant source of danger to students.
 In 2019, an average of seven American students were killed in car accidents, and hundreds more injured, every day.
 Naturally, any way to reduce this harm should be pursued.
 In school start times, Cherry Hill leaders have that opportunity.